 The incredible sight of thousands of birds flying in a tornado-like pattern against the dusk sky is simply incredible.
 Bird and nature enthusiasts travel from all over to see this unforgettable phenomenon.
 Most years, the birds arrive in small numbers by the first of September and leave by the end of September.
 Check back with this website as numbers are posted on a regular basis.

 We are glad to welcome visitors to our campus to see the swifts.
 We only ask that you remember this is a boarding high school campus with students present 24 hours a day, seven days a week, which means no smoking or alcohol is allowed on the campus.
 Please keep dogs on a leash, even friendly ones.
-Also, please stay in the area of the chimney and do not roam the campus.
-Keep in mind that we do not know exactly when they will arrive for the evening or when they will begin to enter the chimney.
+Also, please stay in the area around the chimney and do not roam the campus.
 Generally the best time to arrive on the campus is 30 minutes before sundown.
 We have observed that the time they begin to enter the chimney is sensitive to the air temperature (the colder it is the earlier they enter the chimney), sundown, and the number of birds here entering the chimney (the higher the number the earlier they begin to enter).
 Please leave the campus within 15 min. after the birds are finished going in the chimney.

 Thank you to our new bird counter, Star, for getting these numbers up.